devonfaria/social-network-api/README.md

 `npm install`

-This will download the node modules MySQL2, Express, Nodemon, Sequelize, and DOTENV that this application needs to run on your local computer.
-After install, you will run the following command to open a MySQL shell in your terminal:
+This will download the node modules Express, Mongo, and Mongoose that this application needs to run on your local computer.
+After install, you will run the following command to start the server:

-`mysql -u root`

-Then you will install the schema.sql file so MySQL can format your database.
-The semi-colon is necessary.

-`SOURCE db/schema.sql;`

-You can exit the shell by entering:

-`exit`

-And then type:

-`nodemon`
+`npm start`

-If the last message in the terminal says "App listening on port 3001!", then you have installed the program correctly.
+If the last message in the terminal says "App listening at http://localhost:####!", then you have installed the program correctly.
 If you ever need to shut down this server application use this command:

 `^C`